Toronto Blue Jays on Sportsnet: History

 Sportsnet launched in October 1998 as CTV Sportsnet and began covering Blue Jays games on April 6, 1999.
 During the early years, Sportsnet would broadcast between 40 and 60 games.
 Starting in 2002, Sportsnet began broadcasting more games than TSN (The Sports Network) and took over the majority rights.
 Rogers Sportsnet broadcast 120 Jays games in 2003 and 2004, 103 in 2005, 122 in 2006 and 2009, 116 in 2007 and all 162 games in 2010.
 Games also began to air on digital channel Sportsnet One upon its launch in August 2010.
 Since the Blue Jays and Sportsnet are both wholly owned by Rogers Communications, Sportsnet's rights are of indefinite duration.
 As of the 2023 season, the only Blue Jays games not shown by Sportsnet have been those exclusive to digital platforms worldwide—specifically Friday Night Baseball on Apple TV.

 Sportsnet also holds Canadian rights to Fox's Saturday MLB games, the All-Star Game, and the postseason.
 The Sportsnet channels also carry a variety of non-Blue Jays games simulcast from U.S. regional sports networks.
 Sportsnet formerly also aired ESPN's Sunday Night Baseball, but sub-licensed the games to TSN in exchange for its previous package of Blue Jays games.

 On October 5, 2015, Rogers announced that it would broadcast all Blue Jays home games during the 2016 season in 4K.

 Due to the structure of Rogers' MLB broadcast contracts, Sportsnet was not permitted to use its domestic production for Blue Jays games if the team is in postseason play (as it is technically still considered a regional broadcaster), and instead carried the U.S. broadcast (such as Fox in 2015, and TBS in 2016).
 Buck Martinez has served as a colour commentator for post-season coverage ultimately simulcast by Sportsnet, including Division Series games for TBS, and on the MLB International broadcast of the 2016 World Series.

-In 2020, Sportsnet — a sibling property to the Blue Jays under Rogers Communications and televises their regular season games — received the right to produce its own telecasts of postseason games as MLB's national Canadian broadcaster, which would allow the network to carry its "regional" production into postseason games if the Blue Jays were to advance.
-This occurred for the first time with the 2022 American League Wild Card Series.
+In 2020, Sportsnet received the right to produce its own telecasts of postseason games as MLB's national Canadian broadcaster, which would allow the network to carry its "regional" production into postseason games if the Blue Jays were to advance starting in 2022 American League Wild Card Series.

-The 2025 World Series between the Blue Jays and the Los Angeles Dodgers was the first World Series to have a dedicated Canadian English-language television broadcast; due to MLB rules, Canadian broadcasters were previously required to simulcast the American telecast during the Blue Jays' postseason appearances (such as the Blue Jays' World Series appearances in 1992 and 1993, where CTV simulcast the CBS coverage), which faced routine criticism from Canadian viewers.
+The 2025 American League Championship Series between the Blue Jays and the Seattle Mariners was the first ALCS, and the 2025 World Series between the Blue Jays and the Los Angeles Dodgers was the first World Series to have a dedicated Canadian English-language television broadcast; due to MLB rules, Canadian broadcasters were previously required to simulcast the American telecast during the Blue Jays' postseason appearances (such as the Blue Jays' World Series appearances in 1992 and 1993, where CTV simulcast the CBS coverage), which faced routine criticism from Canadian viewers.
 Sportsnet used its own production resources, including 21 cameras and an aerial drone, to augment resources being provided by Fox Sports and MLB as part of the American production.